 Situated in the North of the Annapurna Himal and bordering Tibet (China), the Mustang Region used to be called Mustang kingdom and was closed to foreigners.
 Even after it was included Nepalese territory, entry was tightly restricted for foreigners.
 Consequently, it drew much attention as prohibited Kingdom.
 Mustang is a most remote area, it is a geographic extension of the Tibetan plateau, a windswept land of mountains preserving the last authentic remains of Tibetan culture.
-This area was completely isolated from the rest of the world and only opened to trekking groups in 1991.
-The barley, potatoes, and buckwheat are grown here are the staple diet of the villages through which our trek passes to reach the ancient walled fortress city of Lo Manthang.
+This area was completely isolated from the rest of the world and only opened to trekkers groups in 1991.
+The barley, potatoes, and buckwheat grown here are the staple diet of the villages through which our trek passes to reach the ancient walled fortress city of Lo Manthang.
 From here the border of Tibet is just a stone’s throw away.
 From Lo Manthang we can either return along from the same trail or head back to Jomsom by way of the sacred pilgrimage site of Muktinath.

 Note: B=Breakfast, L= Lunch, D=Dinner

 Arrival and pick up from the international airport in Kathmandu, after some refreshments we will invite you for a traditional Nepali dinner.
-In the mean time the team will organize the permit for Mustang.
+In the meantime, the team will organize the permit for Mustang.

-This morning you will drive to Pokhara (200km) Enroute we will see more of countryside of Nepal that offers greeneries, rivers, villages, farms and beautiful mountain sceneries.
+This morning you will drive to Pokhara (200km) Enroute we will see more of the countryside of Nepal that offers greeneries, rivers, villages, farms and beautiful mountain sceneries.
 Afternoon, we reach Pokhara.

 Early morning take a flight to Jomsom, which is the District headquarters of the Mustang Region.
 From here we walk to Kagbeni, which is the starting point of the Upper Mustang Trek.
 The spectacular peaks of Nilgiri, Dhaulagiri, Tukuche Peak and Dhampus tower above the sparse brown landscape as you walk on gently undulating trails until you reach Kagbeni, an interesting and typical Tibetan village at the entry point of the upper Mustang for an overnight stop.